allenhuang0/VMotionDrive-Vision-Enhanced-Wearable-Control-for-Cars/docs/report.md

 # Abstract

 In autonomous driving, where vehicles often operate in isolation from human intervention, our innovation strives to reintroduce human interaction – but from a perspective not previously explored.
 Instead of being limited within the cabin, we imagine a world where drivers can step out and control their vehicles from the outside.
 Our proposal is advantageous for narrow parking situations or navigating congested areas.
-While good at recognizing gestures, vision based systems often have difficulty achieving the precision needed for car controls, especially for moving getures.
+While good at recognizing gestures, vision-based systems often have difficulty achieving the precision needed for car controls, especially for moving gestures.
 On the other hand, while promising accuracy, wearable-only solutions suffer from their continuous signal transmission, which can blur the boundaries of intentional commands.
-We aim to invent a novel contorl scheme with seamless intergration of vision and wearable.
+We aim to invent a novel control scheme that seamlessly integrates vision and wearable devices.

 # 1. Introduction